chaoss/wg-metrics-development/README.md

 ### Released Metrics

 We are involved in the release of CHAOSS metrics.
-Check out our published work at <https://chaoss.community/metrics/>
+Check out our published work at <https://chaoss.community/kb-metrics-and-metrics-models/>

-The translations of these metrics are available at [chaoss/translations](https://github.com/chaoss/translations)

 ## Contributors

-### Chairs
+### Maintainers

 - [Dawn Foster](https://github.com/geekygirldawn)
 - [Matt Germonprez](https://github.com/germonprez)